Charleston Water Quality at a Glance

 Schedule Water Testing

 Request free water quality testing through Charleston Water System by calling (843) 727-6800.
-Testing is particularly important for homes in the historic districts or buildings constructed before 1986 that may have older plumbing materials, especially given current PFAS levels above EPA limits.
+Testing is particularly important for homes in the historic districts or buildings constructed before 1986 that may have older plumbing materials.
+Given that current PFAS levels exceed the EPA’s 2024 MCLs, testing — and acting on the results — is especially worthwhile right now.

 Water Filter